 - Mario's twin brother is called Luigi.
 This originates from the Japanese, where "ruiji" is a word meaning the equivalent and opposite of a thing.
 That it also happened to translate into another common Italian name was a nice bonus.

-- There's also Paper Mario: Sticker Star, which is called Paper Mario: Super Seal in Japan (as in the kind of seals that can be stuck to things).
+- There's also Paper Mario: Sticker Star, which is called Paper Mario: Super Seal in Japan (Japan uses the English loanword "seal" to refer to what a native English speaker would generally call a sticker).
 The Japanese word for "seal" is shiru, and the sticker fairy character's name there is "Rushi" (essentially a transliteration of "Lucy"), made by switching the syllables of "shiru".
 Switch the syllables of "sticker" (roughly) and we get her English name: Kersti.

 - In the Japanese version of The Legend of Zelda: Oracle of Seasons, the hero enters a secret underground kingdom whose inhabitants were called Uura ("hidden"), and gets involved with an Uura girl named Urara ("beauty", and a pun on Uura).
 In the English version, the people are called Subrosians (referring to sub rosa, an old tradition of using a rose to indicate a secret meeting place), and the girl Link dates is called Rosa, preserving the pun of a secret place and a pretty girl.